HotariTobu/ImageContents1/README.md

 #### By Double-Click

-You can double-click an executable in Explorer and execute it.
+You can **double-click** an executable in Explorer and execute it.

-Source files are input from a source directory specified in an options file.
+Source files are input from **a source directory** specified in an options file.
+The current directory is the parent directory of **the executable**.

 #### By Drag and Drop

-You can DnD source files to an executable in Explorer and execute it.
+You can **DnD** source files to an executable in Explorer and execute it.

-Source files are DnD source files.
+Source files are **DnD source files**.
+The current directory is the parent directory of **the source files**.

 #### In Terminal